MrElectrify/curlpp-async/README.md

 cURLPP-Async was designed for cURL 7.67.0, and this is the only version with guaranteed support.
 It only performs `GET` and `POST` requests currently.

 ## Notice
-This is a naive asynchronous solution that uses threads.
+This is a naive asynchronous solution that uses a worker thread.
 For a proper solution that integrates with `asio`, check out [this repository](https://github.com/MrElectrify/curl-multi-asio).

 ## CURLPPASYNC::Handle
 `Handle` is a wrapper for `CURLM*`.
 It acts as the main actor in the proactor design for `curl_multi`.